Before diving into the film we need to know the connection between "Stree," "Munjya," and "Bhediya." Is there any connection between all the three?

 Firstly, it brings a new concept and trying something different without taking the shortcut of copying.
 Secondly, it has surely connected the public to the story with real-life elements like Brahmarakshas and black magic.

-Another best part of the movie was excellent visuals, especially the forest and a tree scene, along with Abhay’s strong acting.
+Another best part of the movie was excellent visuals, especially the forest and a tree scene with Abhay’s strong acting.

-Now, come to the low parts, you’ll need to search for Sharvari in the film as she rarely got the screen time.
-In trying to match “Stree,” Munjya is not a proper horror movie and not even a complete comedy suitable for anyone beyond children.
+Now, you’ll need to search for Sharvari in the film as she rarely got the screen time.
+In trying to match "Stree," Munjya is not a proper horror movie and not even a comedy suitable for anyone.

 Lastly, they missed a huge chance to properly introduce people to the horror universe.
 It's all in their minds but should have been brought to the screen.

-So, for theatres, “Munjya” is not a perfect theatre movie for me, but it will surely turn green on OTT.
-However, if the tickets are cheap, you can book them during weekends with friends..
+So, for theatres, "Munjya" is not a perfect theatre movie for me, but it will surely turn green on OTT.
+If the tickets are cheap, you can book them during weekends with friends..

 Q: What is "Munjya" about?

-A:”Munjya” is a Marathi-origin horror-comedy film that revolves around the legend of a Brahmarakshas named Munjya.
-Cursed and unable to find liberation, Munjya returns after 70 years to haunt a village, with only one boy able to see him.
+A:"Munjya" is a Marathi-origin horror-comedy film that revolves around the legend of a Brahmarakshas named Munjya.
+Cursed Munjya returns after 70 years to haunt a village, with only one boy will see him.
 The film explores themes of black magic, demons, and the consequences of past sins.

 Q: Is "Munjya" a proper horror film?